dlcjfgmlnasa/NeuroXAI/README.md

-# NeuroXAI
-NeuroXAI: Adaptive, Robust, Explainable Surrogate Framework for Determination of Channel Importance in EEG Application
+# NeuroXAI: Adaptive, Robust, Explainable Surrogate Framework for Determination of Channel Importance in EEG Application